Chalcosyrphus eunotus: Habitat

 Chalcosyrphus eunotus is a saproxylic species which is able to tolerate a very restricted range of ecological conditions.
 It is only found in areas of streams which have not been artificially altered.
-The larvae are found in decaying would that has fallen into the water.
-The adukts have been foudn along stream edges in mixed forest of oak, elm and ash, often settling on semi-submerged logs.
+The larvae are found in decaying wood that has fallen into the water.
+The adults have been found along stream edges in mixed forest of oak, elm and ash, often settling on semi-submerged logs.

 Biology

-Chalcosyrphus eunotus is a rather secretive species with the adults being very infrequently observed furing their April to July flight period.
+Chalcosyrphus eunotus is a rather secretive species with the adults being very infrequently observed during their April to July flight period.
 They are closely associated with flowing water, typically small streams or brooks.
 In these habitats they are typically seen resting on fallen branches, or branches that are partially submerged or on stones partially in the water or on the leaves of large leafed emergent vegetation.
 The males patrol the stream, settling at resting places, repeatedly stopping at them.
 The male pursues passing females, after seeing them from a lookout position.
 They copulate on the wing.
 The female then ovipositions on or in the cracks and crannies in the bark of small alder and birch logs which are partially shaded as well as being partially submerged, on the edge of a small stream within riverine woodland.
 The eggs take between 2 and 4 weeks to hatch.
 After they emerge the larvae go into the wood of the log, instead of staying just below the bark.
 Here the larvae tunnel through the wood, with two or three larvae sharing the same tunnel.